ddev/ddev-selenium-standalone-chrome/README.md

 You can now connect to [DDEV SITE URL]:5900 (password: `secret`) in your VNC client.

+Note that when using `ports`, only one project at a time can be running with port 5900.

 ## Contribute

 - Anyone is welcome to submit a PR to this repo.
 See README.md at https://github.com/drud/ddev-addon-template, the parent of this repo.